 When selecting a pole or shepherd’s hook, pick one that is built from a smooth metal and has no places for a squirrel to get its grip.
 Possible handholds can include connector joints, metal welds and even indented lettering.
 Squirrels don’t need much to hold on to thanks to their claws!

 While you engage in all these anti-squirrel efforts on the proper placement for your bird feeder, remember to think of birds, too!

-While attempting to squirrel proof your feeders, keep in mind that some birds are more nervous than others when squirrels are around.
-So while you should keep the feeder away from any launch points, birds appreciate cover within 12-20 feet of the feeder.
+Keep in mind that some birds are more nervous than others when squirrels are around.
+So while you should keep the feeder away from any launch points, birds appreciate cover within 15-20 feet of the feeder.

 Remember also that ground cover is a hiding place for predators so keep feeders away from it, too.

-While squirrels will eat almost anything, there are some kinds of bird seed a squirrel will not go through hoops to get, so this can help to "squirrel proof" your feeder indirectly.
+While squirrels will eat almost anything, there are some kinds of bird seed a squirrel will not jump through hoops to get, so this can help to "squirrel-proof" your feeder indirectly.
 The combination of these seeds, a heavy-duty feeder and other factors vitually guarantees the squirrels go looking elsewhere for a meal!